yigitbektasgursoy/Motion_Estimation_Hardware_Verilog/README.md

 - **SearchWindowMemory_sw.txt:** Contains decimal data for initializing the search window memory in the software.
 - **ReferenceBlock_sw.txt:** Contains decimal data for initializing the reference block memory in the software.
 - **min_SAD.txt:** Contains the expected minimum SAD value calculated by the software for comparison with the hardware result.

+---

+## To Do

+- **Make scalable (parametric) structure:** Refactor the design to be scalable and parameterizable to support various configurations.
+- **Demo on FPGA:** Demonstrate the working of the motion estimation hardware on an FPGA.
+- **Make configurable:** Ensure the hardware is configurable to support different parameters and use cases.